0xWDG/Appsterdam-Events-History/2011/07/14 NDSM Werf Hangout.md

 # NDSM Werf Hangout
-Held at 2011-07-14 at Appsterdam HQ with 3 Appsterdammers.
+Held at 2011-07-14 at Stichting NDSM-Werf with 3 Appsterdammers.

 |Key|Value
 |---|---|